-Mike Rozenberg, Shand Morahan president and chief operating officer, said the move is intended to complement his firm’s established focus on professional liability and expand its offering in the financial services arena.
+Mike Rozenberg, Shand Morahan president and chief operating officer, said the move is intended to complement his firm’s established focus on professional liability and expand its offering in financial services.

-Cambridge Alliance will place business with the Markel’s Evanston Insurance Co. in all states except Illinois and New Hampshire, where business will be placed with the Essex Insurance Co.
-Both companies enjoy the Markel Corp.’s “A XIII” (Excellent) group rating by AM Best.
+Cambridge Alliance will place business with the Markel’s Evanston Insurance Co. in all states except Illinois and New Hampshire, where Essex Insurance Co. will be used.

 Hilb Rogal & Hobbs, Brown/Raynor

 Hilb Rogal & Hobbs Co. of Richmond, Va., has acquired the property/casualty insurance agency Brown/Raynor Corp. of Colorado.
 Terms of the transaction, which closed on July 31, 2007, were not disclosed.